-I volunteer as Oklahoma City Mayor’s Veteran Liaison and was appointed by Mayor Holt to represent service members, veterans, and their families (SMVF) on the OKC Human Right Commission Task Force.
+Jessica-Rose volunteers as Oklahoma City Mayor’s Veteran Liaison and was appointed by Mayor Holt to represent service members, veterans, and their families (SMVF) on the Oklahoma City Human Rights Commission Task Force.

-I am a member of Oklahoma’s Medical Response and Stress Response Team.
-In Oklahoma we experience many natural disasters and there is no such thing as being over prepared.
+Jessica-Rose is a member of Oklahoma’s Medical Reserve Corps and Stress Response Team.
 The Stress Response Team assists in emergency response health and mental health care with nationally recognized expertise in disaster and crisis response.

-I have volunteered with the Wounded Warriors Project (WWP) for over 5 years leading peer groups and donating my time for ASIST.
-WWP conducts ASIST training in every state during the month of September, Suicide Prevention Awareness Month, and I have been honored to teach in multiple states.
-I was awarded the regional annual service award from WWP in 2019.
-(Pic of Andrew and I holding award)
+Jessica-Rose has volunteered with the Wounded Warriors Project (WWP) for over 5 years leading peer support groups and donating her time teaching ASIST.
+WWP conducts ASIST training in every state during the month of September, Suicide Prevention Awareness Month.
+Jessica-Rose is honored to teach across the United States.
+She was awarded the regional annual service award from WWP in 2019.